 So, in conclusion, if you're not put off by insanely crude humor and ecchi jokes/scenes (the scenes aren't too terrible, nothing more than underwear at times), definitely give Desert Punk a try.
 The Japanese voice cast is amazing, so don't settle for English dubbed.

 This is my first review maybe you will agree with me, but everybody has their own opinions, i always wanted to make a review but i end up forgetting to do it everytime i watch an Anime.
-Here is my review about this flawed masterpiece.
+Here is my review about this flawed greatness.

 I liked the story because it reminded me of our society, people taking advantage of others, people helping others and end up being betrayed by them.
 The story was about this selfish, pervert, bad person Mizuno Kanta and you may or may not like him because of how he is, but he followed his own desicions, he is a mercenary that